zopefoundation/developer_docs/source/development-culture.rst

      $ /path/to/python setup.py test

-- Integation or functional tests may require a more elaborate test runner, such as the one provoided by :mod:`zope.testrunner`.
+- Integation or functional tests may require a more elaborate test runner, such as the one provided by :mod:`zope.testrunner`.
 Most projects have built-in support for setting up this testrunner using :mod:`zc.buildout`.
   (see :ref:`using-buildout`).